100stacks/aws-cloudfront-deploy-fullstack/README.md

 - Install AWS CLI - https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 - AWS Free FAQs - https://aws.amazon.com/free/free-tier-faqs/

 **_WARNING: If you follow along with all steps in this repo, you will incur some costs.
+It should not be more than a few (less than $3 USD to date).
 Make sure to set pre-defined spending limits to reduce the chances of runaway charges.
 Keep aware of your ongoing resource usage and understand some "Free" services have a time and/or usage term limit._**

 ## Bootstrap your AWS CloudFormation enviroment